fontle/obsidianOLD/Economics/Data 1/Economic Data.md

 #lecture-notes #data1
 ## Correlation Vs causation
 ---
-A [[correlation]] is a measure of how related multiple variables are related to each other.
+A [[Correlation]] is a measure of how related multiple variables are related to each other.

 > [!caution] Spurious Correlations
 > A correlation can be spurious whereby multiple variables are associated but not causally related.